-In an open system where an external force acts on the R-plate to keep relative motion, the state of system obviously cannot return to the initial vacuum state in the final, and the final state should contain all possible states, which means $\Gamma$ is not real-valued leading to an unstable vacuum.
-To tell the detailed story, we define the the eigenstate of the free Hamiltonian of the system $|n\rangle$, with the complete set of states:
+In an open system where an external force acts on the R-plate to maintain relative motion, the system’s state cannot obviously return to the initial vacuum state at the end.
+Instead, the final state should include all possible states, meaning that $\Gamma$ is not real-valued, resulting in an unstable vacuum.
+To tell the detailed story, we define the eigenstate of the system's free Hamiltonian as $|n\rangle$, with the complete set of states:

 Then, the normalization of the final state can be expressed as: